Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Introduction

 \paratopic{In this paper}

 In this paper, we study the predictive and calibration accuracy of zero- and few-shot LLM prompting for CD and CW.
 We experiment with five datasets, each with a different factuality or worthiness criterion outlined in the accompanying annotation guidelines.
 We investigate two key aspects: (1) how to best distill factuality and worthiness criteria from the annotation guidelines into the prompt and (2) what amount of context to provide for each claim.
 For (1), we experiment with varying the level of prompt verbosity, starting from brief zero-shot prompts to more detailed few-shot prompts that include examples.
-For (2), we experiment with expanding the prompt with co-text and other components of the claim's situational context.
-Finally, we consider CW as a ranking task using LLM's confidence scores as a proxy for priority.
-We show that \emph{gpt-4-turbo} with worthiness criteria adopted from annotation guidelines can yield accuracy and ranking scores comparable to or outperforming existing CD/CW methods.
-Our results demonstrate the potential of using LLMs for claim check-worthiness detection with minimal prompt engineering.
+For (2), we expand the prompt with co-text and other components of the claim's situational context.
+Furthermore, inspired by the fact-checker's prioritization process, we consider CW as a ranking task, using LLM confidence scores as a proxy for determining priority.
+Figure ~\ref{fig:info} depicts the workflow of our experiments.
+We show that prompting with worthiness criteria adopted from annotation guidelines can yield accuracy and ranking scores comparable to or surpassing existing CD/CW methods.
+Although optimal prompt verbosity varies across datasets, certain in-domain trends can be observed across models.
+We also find that the impact of adding context is greater for lower verbosity levels, while meta-data is more beneficial than co-text.
+Finally, we show that confidence scores can be directly used to produce reliable check-worthiness rankings.

+Our contributions include analyzing LLM performance in terms of (1) prompt detail, (2) provided context, and (3) variations across domains and worthiness criteria.